noaione/yuusha-shoukan-ln/sources/v11/chapter3.md

 ———“Even her own self doesn’t matter”.

 She must have been rightly empty.
-No matter what the environment, her heart was never satisfied and remained empty ... as it should have been.
+No matter what the environment, her heart was never satisfied and remained empty... as it should have been.

 (...Howeveeeeer, I met Kaito-samaaaa, and fell in love with Kaito-samaaaa.
 My heart was filled with emotions I have never felt befoooooore.
 It was trulyyyyy